 When we report our % Open Access against Open Access growth targets, this measure will include research content such as Research Articles, Research Reports and methods/techniques papers.

-Authors of front section articles, such as Reviews, also have the option to pay an APC should they wish to publish Open Access (but these articles will not be included in our reported % Open Access for research content).
+Authors of front section articles, such as Reviews, also have the option to pay an article processing charge (APC) should they wish to publish Open Access (but these articles will not be included in our reported % Open Access for research content).

 Our Read & Publish agreements cover Open Access publishing for research content only: Research Articles, Research Reports and methods/techniques papers.
-The exception is the Jisc agreement with institutions in the UK, through which corresponding authors can also publish free Open Access front section articles, such as Reviews.
+The exception is the Jisc agreement with institutions in the UK, through which corresponding authors at participating institutions can also publish free Open Access front section articles, such as Reviews.

 What are the Open Access fees or APCs for the journals?

-The APCs on the three hybrid journals are: £2,750/$4,000.
+The article processing charge (APC) for Development and Journal of Cell Science is £3,300.
+The APC for Journal of Experimental Biology is £2,750.
 APCs don’t always cover the costs of quality publishing, which include: quality peer review; support for academic editors; plagiarism and image manipulation checks; text editing; layout; and online hosting, dissemination and archiving.

-If you pay for Open Access publication and we fail to fulfill our Open Access commitments, an APC rebate is available.
+If you pay for Open Access publication and we fail to fulfil our Open Access commitments, an APC rebate is available.

 Can I request a waiver on the APCs for the Transformative Journals?

-Throughout the transition period authors will still be able to select free non-Open Access publication in addition to the Gold Open Access options.
-As free publication remains an option, we will not grant APC waivers.
+Throughout the transition period authors will still be able to select free non-Open Access publication in addition to the Open Access options.
+As free publication remains an option, we will not grant article processing charge (APC) waivers.
 Please note that a waiver scheme is in place on our fully Open Access journals, Disease Models and Mechanisms and Biology Open.

 Do you make a profit from the APCs that authors pay?

-No, the APCs don’t always cover costs and in fact the hybrid journals currently subsidise our fully OA journals, which only break even before overheads.
+No, the article processing charges (APCs) don’t always cover costs and in fact the hybrid journals currently subsidise our fully OA journals, which only break even before overheads.